- Describe the benefits of family style dining.

 - Non-frozen human milk should be transported to your program in the containers you will be using for the feedings.
 When you receive the milk, you must place it in the refrigerator.
 Use refrigerated bottles of fresh breastmilk, kept at 40° Fahrenheit or below, within 48 hours from the time they were collected.
 Throw out unused breastmilk if not used within 48 hours.

-- Frozen human milk can be transported to your program and stored in single-use plastic bags and then placed in your program's freezer.
+- Although some programs prefer not to use frozen milk, in the event your program allows it, frozen human milk can be transported to your program and stored in labeled, single-use plastic bags and then placed in your program's freezer.
 Breastmilk can be stored in a freezer (with a separate door from the refrigerator), for up to 3 months from when it was collected.
 Freezer temperature should be 0° Fahrenheit or below.
 Once the breastmilk is removed from the freezer and thawed, refrigerate it at 40° Fahrenheit or below and use it within 24 hours; do not refreeze it.
+Check with your program administrators regarding your program’s policies around frozen human milk; some programs may choose not to store frozen human milk.

-- Thaw a bottle of frozen breastmilk in the refrigerator or hold it under running cold water.
+- Thaw a bottle of frozen breastmilk in the refrigerator or hold it under running lukewarm water.
 Thaw only as much frozen breastmilk as you think a baby will need for a feeding.

-- Do not thaw frozen breastmilk at room temperature, by heating on a stove, or in a microwave.
+- Do not thaw frozen breastmilk at room temperature, by mixing with warm breastmilk, placing it in boiling water, or by heating on a stove or in a microwave.
 Liquid may become very hot when microwaved even though the bottle feels cool.
 The hot liquid could seriously burn babies.
-Also, heating damages special substances in breastmilk that protect baby’s health.
+Also, heating damages important nutrients in breastmilk.

 - If breastmilk has a bad odor after thawing, it may have spoiled and should be thrown out.